Boarding (transport)

 Boarding is the entry of passengers onto a vehicle, usually in public transportation.
 Boarding starts with entering the vehicle and ends with the seating of each passenger and closing the doors.
-The term is used in road, rail, water and air transport (for example, passenger board a coach).
+The term is used in road, rail, water and air transport (for example, passengers board a coach).

 Aviation

 At commercial airports, a boarding call on the public announcement system asks travelers to proceed to the departure gate and board the aircraft.
 This can begin any time from an hour to thirty minutes before departure (depending on the size of the plane and number of passengers).
 For boarding an aircraft, airstairs or jetways are used.
 Small aircraft may carry their own stairs.

 Airlines control the access to the aircraft by checking passengers' boarding passes and matching them with the list of passengers and their identification cards.
 Many airlines use the IATA standard Bar Coded Boarding Passes (BCBP) to automate this process.
 A 2D bar code is scanned and the data are sent to the airline's system to look up the list of passengers.
 If the passenger is entitled to board, a positive message is sent back to the airline agent.